emscripten-core/emscripten/docs/packaging.md

 Existing Packages
 -----------------

 The following is a partial list of downstream emscripten packages.
-While their packages are not officially supported by the emscripten developers we try to work with downstream packagers to ensure everything works as expected.
+While these packages are not officially supported by the emscripten developers we try to work with downstream packagers to ensure everything works as expected.